 The legendary venue has played host to many of the biggest names in music, including Tony Bennett and Lady Gaga, Coldplay, Jason Mraz, Alicia Keys, Dave Matthews Band, Kelly Clarkson, Aretha Franklin and Paul Simon, as well as a ten-night stand by comedian Dave Chappelle, and some of the country's most exciting entertainment events, including the Tony Awards, the Daytime Emmy Awards and NBC's "America's Got Talent."

-Each year, Radio City is the home of the Radio City Christmas Spectacular, starring the Rockettes, which was first performed in December of 1933.
-The Radio City Christmas Spectacular is America's #1 holiday production with more than one million people attending the beloved holiday theatrical annually.
-In spring 2015, the New York Spring Spectacular (since re-named the Rockettes New York Spectacular) starring the Rockettes debuted at the Music Hall.
-Created by an unprecedented Tony and Drama Desk Award-winning team for Radio City Music Hall, the New York Spring Spectacular is a dazzling musical celebration about the energy, places, people, passion and promise that make New York City spectacular.
+Each year, Radio City is the home of the Christmas Spectacular Starring the Radio City Rockettes, which was first performed in December of 1933.
+The Christmas Spectacular is a cherished holiday tradition for generations of families with more than one million people attending the beloved holiday theatrical annually.
+The enduring popularity of this production led to a second Rockettes franchise at Radio City, the New York Spectacular.
+Created by an Emmy and Drama Desk Award-winning team for Radio City Music Hall, the New York Spectacular is a dazzling musical celebration about the energy, places, people, passion and promise that make New York City spectacular.